Donor Profile

 What is the current state of Dutch politics?

 The Netherlands is a representative democracy with a parliamentary system.
-Elections take place every four years except in the event of a dissolution.
+Elections take place every four years, except in the event of a dissolution.

 Who is responsible for allocating the Netherlands’ ODA?

 Dutch CSOs play an active role in Dutch development cooperation.
-The development CSO umbrella organization Partos represents over 100 organizations that engage with parliament and the MFA to influence policy and funding decisions.
+The development CSO umbrella organization Partos represents over 100 organizations that engage with the Dutch parliament and the MFA to influence policy and funding decisions.
 Many CSOs implement their own programs in LICs and are funded by the Dutch government and through private donations.
 Since the end of 2015, program funding for CSOs has been cut sharply, and the MFA has placed a larger focus on strategic partnerships and advocacy.
 From 2021, funding for CSOs has been channeled through the new Strategic Partnership programs focusing on various themes.
-A total of 42 CSOs were funded under the Strategic Partnership grant scheme, under four different funding calls: Power of Voices (includes food security, climate adaptation and human rights programs), Power of Women, the SRHR Partnership Fund, and Women, Peace and Security.
+A total of 42 CSOs were funded under the Strategic Partnership grant scheme, under four different funding calls: Power of Voices (including food security, climate adaptation and human rights programs), Power of Women, the SRHR Partnership Fund, and Women, Peace and Security.
 The partnerships cover the period 2021-2025 and cover a total of EUR1.3 billion ( US$1.5 billion).

 What are the Netherlands’ development priorities?

 The objectives and priorities of the outgoing Dutch government's development policy are laid out in the policy document, Doing What the Netherlands is Good At.
-Released in June 2022 under Foreign Trade and Development Cooperation Minister Liesje Schreinemacher, the document focuses on the intersection between trade and development priorities.
+Released in June 2022 under former Foreign Trade and Development Cooperation Minister Liesje Schreinemacher, the document focuses on the intersection between trade and development priorities.
 The strategy’s self-proclaimed keyword is ‘focus,’ which covers both a geographic focus of 25 priority countries, and a thematic focus of traditional policy areas of expertise, including water, agriculture, and SRHR.
 Digitalization and sustainability appear as cross-cutting themes throughout the strategy.

 The strategy focuses on three key areas: